BtoB

 Once natural gas is liquefied – to form LNG, reducing the volume to 1/600 of its gaseous state, it is transferred to an LNG carrier for shipment.
 LNG carriers, as a ship type, have experienced a rapid transformation in recent years in three principal areas:

-1. The first transformation has been in size.
-In 1995, when the first membrane LNG carriers were built, they could carry 130,000 m3 of gas.
+• The first transformation has been in size.
+In 1995, when the first membrane LNG carriers were built, they could carry 130,000m3 of gas.
 Today, the capacity of the largest gas carriers exceeds 260,000m3.
 While future growth in ship size may be constrained by shipping routes (notably by the Panama Canal’s maximum beam limitations), ships plying fixed routes could get bigger.
-Inpex’s BV-classed vessel, built to serve the Ichthys Project in Australia, for example, is capable of carrying 182,000 m3 of cargo to its customers in Taiwan and Japan.
+Inpex’s BV-classed vessel, built to serve the Ichthys Project in Australia, for example, is capable of carrying 182,000m3 of cargo to its customers in Taiwan and Japan.

-2. The second area of innovation is in containment systems.
-Companies such as GTT have developed new concepts and solutions to reduce boil-off gas rates to around 0.07% per day in their latest Mark III Flex system from a historic level of 0.15%.
-Vessels are more efficient, sailing at slower speeds, with boil-off gas used to propel the vessel: engine manufacturers have developed new two-stroke propulsion engines that usually propel ships at an economical speed of approximately 16 knots.
+• The second area of innovation is in containment systems.
+Companies such as GTT have developed new concepts and solutions to reduce boil-off gas rates to around 0.085-0.07% per day in their latest NO96 Super+ and Mark III Flex systems respectively from a historic level of 0.15%.
+Vessels are more efficient, sailing at slower speeds, with boil-off gas used to propel the vessel: engine manufacturers have developed new two-stroke propulsion engines that usually propel ships at an economical speed of approximately 15-16 knots.

-3. The third – closely linked – area of innovation relates to liquefaction.
+• The third – closely linked – area of innovation relates to liquefaction.
 Charterers of ocean-going ships prefer to have a choice of fuel.
 They want the flexibility to re-liquefy boil-off gas and use heavy fuel oil (HFO) outside Emission Control Areas.
-While fuel economics are expected to change in the next five years as the global IMO cap comes into force, for the moment this flexibility remains attractive.
+While fuel economics are changing, for the moment this flexibility remains attractive to maximize the LNG delivery at destination.

-Bureau Veritas is supporting these innovations through its assessments for containment systems following structural and safety analysis on containment systems; and approvals of new propulsion engines and reliquefaction systems.
+Bureau Veritas is supporting these innovations through its assessments for containment systems following structural and safety analysis on containment systems; and approvals of new propulsion engines, and reliquefaction and subcooling systems.

 Floating import terminals bring numerous advantages to fast-growing countries.
 They enable countries to take in new volumes of gas faster than by building onshore terminals.
 They provide flexibility – the ability to trade as a pure LNG carrier, depending on the design and regulatory approach, or where LNG imports are used alongside renewable energy, for example in Brazil, FSRUs can be easily moved to new locations.
 They are close to consumers.
 And they are cheap to build, at least relative to onshore terminals.

 A typical example is Excelerate Energy’s Moheshkhali Floating LNG ordered by Bangladesh’s national oil company Petrobangla.
-The BV-classed FSRU, which will be positioned off the country’s southeastern coastline, is seen as an essential part of the country’s plan to meet its future energy demands.
+The BV-classed FSRU, which is positioned off the country’s southeastern coastline, is seen as an essential part of the country’s plan to meet its future energy demands.
+More recent examples are developments in Europe, which helped increase LNG imports in 2022.

 Bureau Veritas offers dedicated classification Rules with different notations used depending on whether the unit will be able to transport LNG or not.
 The unit without propulsion can eventually be used to transport LNG if pushed or towed.
 To maintain production availability, fixed FSRUs typically carry the in-water survey notation for example, avoiding the need to return to dry dock for surveys.
 For units that need to move, or subject to wave action, additional mooring and sloshing class notations may be added depending on the application.